Manchin: Some senators not involved in bill talks because he ‘didn’t think it would come to fruition’

 “Hopefully, she will be positive about it,” he said.
 “But she’ll make her decision.
 I respect that.”

-Manchin said he hopes that the Senate will pass the bill this week before they leave for the upcoming August recess.
+Manchin said he hopes the Senate will pass the bill this week before leaving for the upcoming August recess.